ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 properties respectively.
 These properties can be used to infer how long the user spent on the step.

-### Step Results that Determine the Next Step
+### Step Results That Determine the Next Step

 Sometimes it's important to know the result of a step before presenting the next step.
 For example, suppose a step asks "Do you have a fever?"
-If the user answers “Yes,” the next question the next question might be "What is your temperature now?"; otherwise it might be, "Do you have any additional health concerns?"
+If the user answers `Yes`, the next question the next question might be "What is your temperature now?"; otherwise it might be, "Do you have any additional health concerns?"

-To add custom conditional behavior in your task, use either ordered task (`ORKOrderedTask`)  or navigable ordered task (`ORKNavigableOrderedTask`), and override particular `ORKTask` methods like `stepAfterStep:withResult`, and `stepBeforeStep:withResult:` and call super for all other methods.
+To add custom conditional behavior in your task, use either ordered task (`ORKOrderedTask`)  or navigable ordered task (`ORKNavigableOrderedTask`), and override particular `ORKTask` methods like `stepAfterStep:withResult`, and `stepBeforeStep:withResult:` and call `super` for all other methods.

 #### Ordered Tasks